ivanvs/pidginmq-website/docs/getting.started.md

 ## Starting Client

-PidginMQ client provides interface for common interactions with queus and jobs.
-A client is created with database pool in order to improve performance.
+PidginMQ client provides an interface for common interactions with queues and jobs.
+A client is created with a database pool to improve performance.
 Here is a client working with one queue:

 ```js
 const queues = new Map<string, QueueConfig>();